-- 1. Provide technical information of the document management platform by the building owner/ building management company including:
+- 1. Provide specifications of the document management platform by the building owner/ building management company including:

 - 1.1.
 Naming rules for the digital documents to follow;

 - 1.2.
 Filing rules, in the form of hierarchy, for the digital documents to follow; and

 - 1.3.
 File format of digital documents.

-- The document management platform should perform the following functions:
+- The document management system should perform the following functions:

 - 2.1.
 Storage of documents;

 - 2.2.
 Spare storage for future documents;

 - 2.3.
 Allow update of existing documents;

 - 2.4.
 Accessible online;

-- 2.5.
-Support multiple users access and different level of access rights;
+- Support multiple users access and different level of access rights;

 - 2.6.
 Alarms and notifications; and

 - 2.7.
 Security protection by passwords.

-- 3. Provide evidence (e.g. screenshots or declaration letter by the project owner/ developer or building management company) to demonstrate the use of document management platform for future facility management team.
+- 3. The document management system should store all documents specified in IDCM 11 14 in addition to the following:

+- 3.1.
+Approved drawings by all government departments;

+- 3.2.
+All documents submitted to government bodies;

+- 3.3.
+As-built drawings;

+- 3.4.
+Waste management manual;

+- 3.5.
+Water management manual;

+- 3.6.
+Warranty of building equipment;

+- 3.7.
+Tenant fitting out guide;

+- 3.8.
+Tenancy green guide; and

+- 3.9.
+Tenant feedback procedures notes and records.